plainionist/TickSpec.Build/docs/Backlog.md

 - adapt html generator to use simple domain model
-  - make "given, when, then" as separate <div/> so that it can be formattted
   - simulate "pre" with respective font and preserve spaces but allow "syntax high lighting"
   - tags